jexia/docs/docs/fileset/README.md

 The fileset records contain the metadata of the file.
 Besides the custom fields there are some predefined ones:
 1. **name** - Name of the file.
 2. **size** - Size of the file in bytes.
-3. **type** - File type (there are a few supported types, however, if the type is a mime-type, or if the type is not found, then extension is stored).
+3. **type** - File type (there are a few supported types, however, if the type is a mime-type, or if the type is not found, then the file's extension is stored).
 4. **url** - Public URL to the file.
 5. **status**:
     * **in_progress** - Jexia is still processing the file.